intro-to-research/intro-to-research.github.io/_pages/how.md

 ### 1. FIND AN AREA
 Before you can find a specific problem that you enjoy, you must first pinpoint an _area_/field that you're interested in.
 For example, within computer science, common fields include:
-- AI/ML
+- Artificial Intelligence / Machine Learning (AI/ML)
 - Natural Language Processing (NLP)
 - Systems and Architecture
-- Computer Vision, Graphics, and Visualization
+- Computer Vision (CV), Graphics, and Visualization
-- Programming Languages
+- Programming Languages (PL)
 - Distrubuted Systems
 - Networks
 - Databases